 Search the section and page breaks in your document for anything that looks like this:

 The on the section break shows that an empty heading has been included with the break.
-This will cause errors in the compiling process.
+This will cause errors in the compilation process.
 To avoid this, navigate to the with your mouse or keyboard and delete it.
-Failure to do will result in a message like the following:
+Failure to do so will result in a message like:

 The log file (pictured below) provides additional information that can be difficult to decode, so taking the time to ensure the document is properly formatted before compiling will save time and energy in the next step of the process.